pmatulis/maas-one/README.md

     ssh ubuntu@10.0.0.2 sudo systemctl restart maas-rackd.service
     ssh ubuntu@10.0.0.2 sudo systemctl restart maas-regiond.service

-Continue only when the nodes are all in the 'New' state.
+Continue only when all five nodes are in the 'New' state.

 ## Configure the nodes